RoxieAtRubrik/intro-to-rest-apis/Lesson-1.md

 Through authenticated and encrypted interaction with the Rubrik REST API server, perform any of the operations that are available through the Rubrik web UI and many bulk-type operations that might otherwise be difficult or impossible to perform.

 A quick way to become familiar with the Rubrik REST API is to use the Rubrik REST API Explorer.

 ## Lesson 1-1: API Documentation

 In Google Chrome, open a new tab and type `https://$cluster_address/docs/v1`.
-The node IP information can be found in [Lab Topology](/lab-topology.md).

 The Rubrik RESTful API (v1) web page opens.